Parole

 What is Parole?

-For a person sentenced for a class 2, class 3, class 4, class 5, or class 6 felony, or for a level 1, level 2, level 3, or level 4 drug felony who is eligible for parole pursuant to section 17-22.5-403, or for a person who is eligible for parole pursuant to section 17-22.5-403.7, the state board of parole may consider all applications for parole, as well as all persons to be supervised under any interstate compact.
+Parole is available for individuals sentenced to the Colorado Department of Corrections for a class 2, class 3, class 4, class 5, or class 6 felony, or for a level 1, level 2, level 3, or level 4 drug felony, provided they are eligible for parole according to Colorado Revised Statutes (CRS) section 17-22.5-403, or for those who qualify under CRS section 17-22.5-403.7.

-The Parole Order will indicate which office the parolee should report to.
-If they do not have an office location, the parolee should call CWISE at 1-800-426-9146.
-The parolee will meet with a Community Parole Officer, review documents, and confirm treatment appointments.
-Additionally, the parolee will be given copies of all of the signed documentation.
+The Parole Agreement or Parole Order, will instruct the parolee to report to a designated parole office.
+If a specific office location is not provided, the parolee should call CWISE at 1-800-426-9143 for assistance.
+During their initial visit, the parolee will meet with a Community Parole Officer (CPO) to review necessary documents and confirm subsequent appointments.
+The parolee will also receive copies of all signed documentation.

-The parolee has the ability to work on specific areas within themselves that have been concerns or problems in the past, all in an effort to be a successful person.
+The parolee has the opportunity to work on personal growth areas that have previously posed concerns or challenges, all in an effort to achieve success.

 Earned Discharge or Early Discharge is obtainable for most parolees.
 Parolees must complete 50% of their full sentence, complete all treatment requirements, and be successful with their supervision.
 For additional information, refer to Administrative Regulation 250-29 Early/Earned Discharge, which may be found on our Department Policies page.